 - Traditional and interactive galleries located across seven floors of the Museum investigate and celebrate film, photography, television, animation and new media.

 - Two gallery spaces display a changing programme of exhibitions which are inspired by our Collection.

 - The UK's first IMAX theatre opened right here in Bradford.
 It continues to offer an exciting programme of 3D and blockbuster films for that essential, all-embracing viewing experience.

 - The Museum houses two other cinemas which can accommodate a wide range of film formats.
 Our Pictureville and Cubby Broccoli cinemas host an impressive film programme, from cult classics to contemporary art house cinema.

 - Pictureville cinema boasts the only permanent, regularly programmed Cinerama installation in Europe, a magnet for enthusiasts worldwide.

 - A comprehensive programme of cultural and educational events and activities bring the Museum's subject matter to life for families, schools and adults alike.

 The Media Café and Pictureville Bar serve up a mouth-watering selection of food and drink, while the Museum Shop stocks a wide range of media-related resources, gifts and souvenirs.

-- For a venue with a difference, the Museum can provide the setting for a whole spectrum of events, from birthday celebrations to corporate conferences.
+- For a venue with a difference, the Museum can provide the setting for a whole spectrum of events and corporate conferences.